Modern Languages, Literatures, and Cultures

 Studying languages teaches you to read well; to listen well; to write clear, concise prose; to speak privately in conversation, publicly in discussion, and formally in speeches; to judge your audience and regard your own words through the eyes and ears of others; and to do these things reasonably well in languages and world views other than your own.

-All undergraduates in Butler’s College of Communication and College of Liberal Arts and Sciences, as well as International Business majors, are required to show proficiency in a language other than English by having earned at least six credits (typically two courses) at the "intermediate" (200) level or above in the same language.
+All undergraduates in Butler’s College of Communication and College of Liberal Arts and Sciences, as well as International Business majors, are required to show proficiency in a secondary language by earning at least six credits (typically two courses) at the intermediate 200 level or above in the same language.

 You can study the following languages at Butler: